 While Piedra del Peñol, it is undoubtedly one of the best viewpoints in Colombia and the world.

 Guatapé is located at an altitude of 1,925 meters above sea level, the climate is mild with occasional rains and its average temperature is between 21ºC and 13ºC.

 To get to Guatapé from any city in Colombia or the world, you must first arrive to Medellín.

-If you prefer to travel by plane, you can buy flights here, and at the Jose Maria Cordova airport you can take a bus or a taxi to the roundabout where buses pass to Guatapé and Piedra del Peñol.
+If you arrive at Jose Maria Cordova Airport you must take a bus or a taxi to the roundabout where buses pass to Guatapé and Piedra del Peñol.

 So, when you want to go to Guatapé, you only have to get to the North Transportation Terminal in Medellin, there you can find buses that take 2 hours to get to Guatapé, and each trip costs $15,000 COP.

 Other alternatives to get to Guatapé from Medellín, is to rent a car, or if you have little time and want to go in 1 day, this tour is one of the cheapest and best, and includes bilingual guide, transportation, food and visit the stone.